 Child Protective Services Investigations

-Negotiating through the maze of rules and regulations that govern a CPS investigation can be difficult at best without a lawyer.
-At The Meryhew Law Group, our attorneys understand the rules and how to help our clients make it through this process.
+At the Meryhew Law Group we are a criminal defense firm focused on representing our clients in the very challenging defense of sexual misconduct in criminal courts.
+But the reality is that many of our clients are also facing parallel investigations by Child Protective Services (CPS) or the Department of Health (DOH) or other governmental agencies.
+Negotiating through the maze of rules and regulations that govern a CPS investigation can be difficult at best, and almost impossible without a lawyer.
+At The Meryhew Law Group, our attorneys understand the rules and how to help our clients make it through this process, but we do not typically handle complicated or lengthy CPS involvement by our clients.
+We do work with very fine lawyers who focus in this area and they are often a critical member of our team as we collaborate on finding the best solutions for our client.
 The key to any contact with CPS is to understand what the law requires and what you can do to protect yourself and your family.
+To help you with that we offer the following information.

 - What is Child Protective Services and What is it Supposed to do?